Here's What Happens to You Just After You Win the Lottery

 No!
 First of all I’m not allowed to play, so I know I can’t win.
 That makes it easier.
 But it’s great.
 You’re meeting these people who won money through good fortune, so there’s nothing not to like about that really, is there?
 And they let you into their life for a little bit of time.
 You get to know them.
 If you won a million pounds on the lottery, you’d think it’s fantastic, wouldn’t you?

-What do you do when you’re not traveling the country greeting winners?
+What do you do when you’re not travelling the country greeting winners?

 Well to be honest, it’s a full-time job.
 There’s a lot of traveling, a lot of media stuff.
 A couple of weeks after we first see a winner, we have a follow-up meeting with a lawyer and financial advisor.
 There are [Lottery] draws on Friday and Saturday night, and scratchcards come into it too.
 Six millionaires every week are made across the UK so there’s an awful lot of work to do.